CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ## How to Fix NASA

 1. What's the goal?
-2. Become a customer, not a provider
+2. Become a customer, not a provider "One customer of many"
-3. Commercialize Space
+3. Commercialize Space (inevitable either way)
-4. Build platforms for science
+4. Build platforms for science (CLPS)

 What is the goal of NASA?

 If you ask most people I hope they would say to do science and explore space.

 There is a rhetoric that being a jobs program for people who work on out-of-date technology is a good thing.
 I disagree.
-Keeping people employed is good for those people and the economy, but not the science of exploring space.
+Keeping people employed is good for those people and the economy, but not for science or exploring space.

-It is very important to understand the goal of NASA: science and exploration.
+It is very important to understand the goal of NASA: Science and Exploration.
 Otherwise, you get sucked into thinking NASA should be a jobs program.

 ‎

+Now that we have set the goal, we can use it as a framework to analyze NASA's current programs.

+Show me a single example where a government agency has been more efficient than private companies.
+I can't think of a single one off the top of my head.

+NASA should be a customer, not a provider.
+"One customer among many" - Jim Bridenstine, former NASA Administrator

+Private companies have proven their ability to get to space cheaper and more efficiently than NASA.
+This is why for most payloads, NASA uses commercial launch providers.
+Private companies can also get people to space cheaper and safer than NASA could.
+This isn't purely SpaceX's doing, but they have been the most successful at it.

+Is it too far of a stretch to assume that private companies will be able to build and operate space stations, rovers, bases, Moon landers, etc. better than NASA could?

+‎

+Commercialization is inevitable either way.
+We might as well embrace it early.

+The early voyages to North America were government funded.
+How many are today?
+None.
+The early voyages to the Moon were government funded.
+How many will be entirely government funded in the future?
+None.

+I hope NASA never builds a moon base.
+They are bad at building big orange rockets, so it's not a stretch to assume a NASA moon base would be far over budget and behind schedule as well.

+Commerical Space Stations are already in development and will fly in the next few years.
+They don't have a proven track record yet, but I am confident they will be successful in being cheaper and more efficient than the ISS.

+If Space Stations are commercialized, why not Moon Bases?
+The technical challenges are not insurmountable for private companies.

+‎

+Even with the commercialization of space, NASA still has a role to play in development programs.
+SpaceX would not be where it is today without NASA funding and collaborating with NASA on development.
+This is especially true for Crew Dragon.

+In the next 10-20 years NASA will still need to be involved in private development programs.
+They will provide funding and expertise.
+This will allow for privatly development programs that can be cheaper and more efficient than NASA could do on its own.

+NASA is a stepping stone for commerialization.

+The primary challenge in the future of completely commercializing space is the source of funding.
+How will companies make money if not from NASA?
+In-space manufacturing and mining offer a solution, but we will have to wait 10-50 years to see this play out.

+‎

+What will NASA's role be in the commercialized future of space?

+NASA will use technology and space craft developed by private companies to conduct science and exploration.

+This is already happening with the CLPS program.
+NASA is paying private companies to develop landers that can land on the Moon.
+NASA provides the experiments.
+The private companies provide the landers.

+This is the first era of commercializing space.
+NASA provides funding, technical expertise, and the payload.
+In the next era, private space companies provide End-to-End solutions for missions.

+The payloads of NASA missions will be commercialized.
+Currently, NASA is very much involved in the development of its own satellites and Mars landers.
+In the future, NASA will provide the mission requirements and private companies build the satellites and landers.

+‎

+Commercialization has been the trend in all industries.
+It is inevitable that this will happen in space.
+It is only a matter of time.